andimarafioti/audioContextEncoder/README.md

 The default parameters for the network come pickled in the file `Papers_Context_Encoder_parameters.pkl`.
 In order to make other architectures use [saveParameters.py](utils/saveParameters.py).

-To train the network, execute in the parent folder `python paperArchitecture.py`.
+To train the network, execute in the parent folder `python trainMagnitudeNetwork.py` or `python trainComplexNetwork.py`.
 This will train the network for 600k steps with a learning rate of 1e-3.
 You can select on which tfrecords to train the network, the script assumes you have created the nsynth dataset.

 ## Sound examples